 IMPACT Consult Service

 IMPACT is OHSU's nationally recognized interdisciplinary inpatient addiction consult service.
-Fellows will assess a diverse group of hospitalized patients to confirm substance use disorder diagnoses and development and communicate treatment recommendations to the referring service.
+Fellows will assess a diverse group of hospitalized patients to assess substance use disorders then develop and communicate treatment recommendations to the referring service.
 They will work with an interdisciplinary team including nurses, social workers, counselors, peer recovery specialists, the patient, and their family members to tailor treatment recommendations and link patients to appropriate community-based services in accordance with appropriate ASAM criteria.
 They will participate in case conferences with addiction medicine faculty.

 Harm Reduction and Bridges to Care (HRBR)

 HRBR is a low barrier, on demand, addiction treatment clinic at OHSU and partners with OHSU emergency department and Multnomah Country corrections.
-The clinic primarily initiates and stabilizes patients with opioid use disorder on buprenorphine and then bridges them to community care, however, we also provide treatment for other types of substance use.
+The clinic primarily initiates buprenorphine and stabilizes patients with opioid use disorder and then bridges them to community care, but also provides treatment for other types of substance use.
 Fellows see patients with opioid use disorder who walk-in or are referred from community settings.

 Substance Abuse Treatment Program (SATP) & Opioid Treatment Program (OTP)

-Fellows will perform comprehensive psychiatric assessments on patients in the Portland VA Medical Center’s Substance Abuse Treatment Program (SATP) & Opioid Treatment Program (OTP) in Vancouver, WA.
+Fellows will perform comprehensive psychiatric assessments and provide longitudinal care for patients in the Portland VA Medical Center’s Substance Abuse Treatment Program (SATP) & Opioid Treatment Program (OTP) in Vancouver, WA.
 Fellows will also work with SATP’s health psychology team to conduct comprehensive psychiatric/psychological assessments & make treatment recommendations for persons being evaluated for liver transplant.
-SATP includes an intake team, an Outpatient/Aftercare track and two specialty case management programs (dual recovery program and geriatric substance abuse program).
+SATP includes an intake team, an Outpatient/Aftercare track and two specialty case management programs (dual recovery program and geriatric substance recovery program).
+SATP partners with the VA's PAVE (Preventing Amputation in Veterans Everywhere) program to provide enhanced tobacco cessation for veterans at risk of amputation.
+Fellows in VA's OTP will train in initiating, titrating, and maintaining methadone for the treatment of opioid use disorder, along with treatment of multiple commonly comorbid conditions in this population.

 Residential Recovery Treatment Program (RRTP)

-RRTP, also known as Veterans Recovery House, is a two tract 35 bed residential treatment facility that caters to homeless veterans and/or veterans with a substance use disorder.
+RRTP, also known as Veterans Recovery House, is a two track 35-bed residential treatment facility that caters to homeless veterans and/or veterans with a substance use disorder.
 RRTP provides comprehensive medical and psychiatric care which includes pharmacological and non-pharmacological interventions to veterans who often have complex medical issues with co-occurring psychiatric conditions.
-Additionally, 24 hours/7 days a week nursing care is provided as well as a full compliment of professional services including licensed independent social workers, peer support, recreational therapist, psychologist and chaplain services.
+Additionally, 24 hours/7 days a week nursing care is provided as well as a full complement of professional services including licensed independent social workers, peer support, recreational therapist, vocational counselors, psychologists and chaplain services.
+Addressing and ending homelessness among veterans is a major mission for the RRTP.

 Primary Care Clinics

-Fellows rotate in primary care and subspecialty clinics under the supervision of an addiction specialist psychiatrist.
-They will care for patients with substance use, misuse, or abuse already been seen in the respective clinic but may not identify as having a substance related problem.
+Fellows rotate in primary care and subspecialty clinics under the supervision of an addiction psychiatrist.
+They will care for patients with substance use, misuse, or addiction already being treated in the respective clinic but may not identify as having a substance related problem.
 It provides opportunities for interdisciplinary collaboration in the care of these complex patients.
 Each clinic will be staffed by an attending psychiatrist, attending from the primary clinic (Internal medicine, hepatology, infectious disease), as well as other trainees including pharmacy residents, medical students, residents and fellows from other subspecialties.

 Center for Integrative Pain Care (CIPC)